Music of the Back to the Future franchise: Back to the Future Part II (1989)

 Back to the Future Part II: Original Motion Picture Soundtrack is the film score to the 1989 film of the same name, the second installment in the Back to the Future trilogy.
-It was released under MCA Records on November 22, 1989, and features most of the film score by American composer Alan Silvestri.
-AllMusic rated it four-and-a-half stars out of five.
+It was released under MCA Records on November 22, 1989, and features most of the film score composed and conducted by Alan Silvestri and performed by the Hollywood Studio Symphony.
+AllMusic rated the soundtrack four-and-a-half stars out of five.
 Unlike the previous soundtrack, it only contains the musical score by Silvestri, none of the vocal songs featured throughout the film are included.

 Intrada Records reissued the soundtrack as a two-disc expanded edition on October 12, 2015, in commemoration of the first film's 30th anniversary.
 The soundtrack includes the complete score (22 tracks) on disc one and an arrangement of alternate cues and source music on disc two.